divyangmistry/gnan-g/README.md

 ## Installation

-Gana-G requires Flutter SDK v1.0 to run.
+GnanG requires Flutter SDK v1.0 to run.

 Install the dependencies to run app -